heyinterspace/samir.xyz/README.md

 ## Notes

-- Leverages Vite for development and production builds
+- Leverages Next.js for server-side rendering and routing
 - All assets are optimized during build
 - Static site deployment ready